 Efforts are also underway to address the conflicts of interest that can make government agencies reluctant to challenge deceptive or unethical industry practices.
 Senators Tammy Baldwin (D-Wis.) and Rep. Elijah Cummings (D-Md.) have introduced the Financial Services Conflict of Interest Act, which would ban so-called “golden parachute” payments to bank alumni who accept government jobs, in addition to taking other steps to slow the revolving door between Wall Street and Washington.
 The Federal Reserve Independence Act, backed by Senators Bernie Sanders (I-Vt.)
 Barbara Boxer (D-Calif.) and Mark Begich (D-Alaska), would prohibit bank executives from serving as directors of the 12 Federal Reserve banks.

 Such measures are needed to counter Wall Street’s ability to spend massive amounts of money on litigation, lobbying, and the forging of political connections.
+For small-time traders and investors using the best trading app uk, this isn’t a big deal but for large corporations, it can become a problem for them.
 The financial industry uses those connections both to shape individual rules and, over time, to sap the will of regulators to act forcefully.
-“I talk with agency heads who are like beaten dogs — just trying to keep their heads down,” Senator Warren said in her speech to a Capitol Hill symposium on the phenomenon of regulatory capture.
+“I talk with agency heads who are like beaten dogs – just trying to keep their heads down,” Senator Warren said in her speech to a Capitol Hill symposium on the phenomenon of regulatory capture.
 As a result, she added, “the rulemaking process often becomes the place where strong, clear laws go to die.”

 While some lawmakers are looking for ways to bolster the independence and effectiveness of financial regulators, others – a worrisome number – are pushing a very different brand of regulatory reform: one intended to make it easier for large financial companies to bend the rules to their liking.